Mizanur Rahman Chowdhury: Later Career (1988-2006)

 In 1988 he was again elected to the Jatiya Sangsad from Chandpur-4.
-After his exit from the cabinet he was not active in Jatiya Party despite of being the Vice Chairman and Presidium Member of the party.
+After his exit from the cabinet he was not active in Jatiya Party despite being the Vice Chairman and Presidium Member of the party.
 After the fall of Hussain Muhammad Ershad he was the only one who was not in jail or abroad.
 At this situation and on Hussain Muhammad Ershad's request he became the Acting Chairman of Jatiya Party.
 After becoming chairman of the party he decided to take part in the 1991 Bangladeshi general election in the banner of Jatiya Party.
 Under his leadership Jatiya Party began again its organizational activities from January 1991.
 Jatiya Party contested in 272 seats in 1991 Bangladeshi general election and won 35 seats.
-Despite of winning 35 seats in the elections Chowdhury lost his own seat to BNP's Mohammad Abdullah.
+Despite winning 35 seats in the elections Chowdhury lost his own seat to BNP's Mohammad Abdullah.
 In 1991 Bangladeshi general election Hussain Muhammad Ershad contested from 5 constituencies of Rangpur and went to win from all 5 constituencies.
 But because constitutional obligation he chose to represent Rangpur-3 and quit the other four, triggering by-elections in them.
 Mizanur Rahman Chowdhury was given the nomination of Rangpur-5 and was elected from Rangpur-5 through by-election on 11 September 1991.
 He was arrested on 21 April 1991 and was sent to Jessore Central Jail.
 Later he was shifted to Dhaka Central Jail.
 After staying one day at Dhaka Central Jail he was taken to Bangladesh Medical University on medical grounds.
 He was released from jail on 2 August 1991.

 Mizanur Rahman Chowdhury addressing a large public gathering.